Phobia 2: Novice

-"Novice" (หลาวชะโอน; "Nibung") was directed by Paween Purijitpanya.
+"Novice" (หลาวชะโอน; "Nibung") directed by Paween Purijitpanya.

-Pey is a fourteen-year-old rebel and delinquent who repeatedly commits crimes by throwing rocks at oncoming cars before looting them.
-One day, he throws a rock at the car of his own father, mistaking him for a normal driver.
+14-year-old rebelious delinquent Pey repeatedly commits crimes by throwing rocks at oncoming cars before looting them.
+One day, he throws a rock at the car of his own father, failing to recognize it.
 His father dies immediately.

-To avoid being found, Pey's mother has her son ordained at a remote temple in a southern forest.
+To protect Pey, his mother has him ordained at a remote temple in a southern forest.
 At the temple, Pey witnesses an annual ceremony of feeding the ghost being punished for its sinful deeds.
-On that night, Pey feels hungry and goes out of his monastic cell to find something to eat, although the precepts prohibit monks from eating at night.
-Pey walks to the place where the ceremony was held and eats the offerings dedicated to the ghost.
-But he is caught by his preceptor and is brought back to his cell.
-The next morning, the monks inspect the area where Pey entered last night and see that the nibung tree where the ghost's offerings were placed was broken.
+That night, the hungry Pey leaves his monastic cell to find something to eat, something forbidden by the precepts.
+Pey eats the offerings dedicated to the ghost, before getting caught and brought back to his cell.
+The next morning, the monks inspect the area Pey entered and see that the nibung tree where the ghost's offerings were placed was broken.
 A senior monk says this is an omen indicating the time for the departure of the existing ghost and the coming of a new ghost.

-After days at the temple, Pey cannot bear the strict precepts any longer.
-Moreover, after consuming the ghost's offerings, he feels like he has been followed by the ghost.
-Pey then decides to leave the monkhood.
-The aged abbot begs him to stay, hoping that the religion could clean his mind a little bit more.
-But Pey flings the abbot down to the floor and continues to walk out of the forest.
-He is stopped by his preceptor.
-The preceptor leads him to a cave where Buddha images are installed and instructs him to stay there and meditate in order to calm himself down and realise the wrong he has done.
+As days pass, Pey finds the strict precepts unbearable.
+Moreover, he feels like he has been followed by the ghost.
+He decides to leave the monkhood, pushing away the aged abbot who begs him to stay to clean his mind a little bit more.
+Out of the forest, he is stopped by his preceptor who leads him to a cave with Buddha images and instructs him to meditate to calm himself down and realise the wrong he has done.

 That night, Pey again decides to leave the monkhood due to unrest in his mind after he recalls his wrongful deeds.
 While he is walking out of the forest, he feels like something is following him.
 He then throws rocks at it but the rocks come back to him and hit him at his face that he becomes severely disfigured.
 Pey attempts to call his mother for help but she only hears a high pitched cry like that of a punished ghost according to traditional belief.
 Tearfully repenting his crimes, Pey transforms into the new ghost.